azoth-lang/azoth.language.reference/src/unsafe.md

 ## Trusted Packages

 Packages referenced from azothforge.com may be trusted or untrusted.
-By default all packages in the `system` namespace are trusted while all other packages are untrusted.
+By default all packages in the `azoth` namespace are trusted while all other packages are untrusted.
 This can be changed for individual packages using the `trusted` attribute of the project file.
 Any function marked `unsafe` or `safe` in an untrusted package is untrusted.
 Note that this can propagate from one package to another.
 Any function that calls an untrusted function is untrusted.
 Calling an untrusted function